-The Round Tower Churches Society is a registered charity with over 500 members, The Society works for the preservation of these churches and explores their origins and history and in the last 40 years has made grants to churches of over £150,000.
+The Round Tower Churches Society is a registered charity with over 500 members, It works for the preservation of these churches, explores their origins and history.
+In the last 50 years, it has made grants to churches of almost £400,000.

-The Society was founded in 1973 by W J (Bill) Goode who devoted his retirement to a study of all the known round tower churches and published a key book ‘Round Tower Churches of South East England’.
-Bill donated the proceeds from the book to the Society’s grant fund and left an amazing collection of photographs which have been uploaded onto the Facebook page of Round Tower Churches of South East England.
-There is an exhibition about Bill’s work at Lowestoft Museum (Nicholas Everitt Park, Oulton Broad, Suffolk: open each afternoon (1-4pm) in the summer).
-His archive is available to view at Suffolk Archive Centre in Lowestoft.
+It was founded in 1973 by W J (Bill) Goode, who devoted his retirement to a study of all the known round tower churches and published a key book ‘Round Tower Churches of South East England’.
+He donated the proceeds from the book to the Society’s grant fund and left his collection of photographs which have been uploaded onto the Facebook group of Round Tower Churches of South East England.

 Join the Society and:

 - Help us in the preservation of these churches

 - Receive our quarterly magazine, The Round Tower